push-protocol/push-website/blog/2024-12-09-why-push-chain/index.md

       Examples of these transactions can be emails sent from one user to another, posting on social media, writing blogs, creating content, defining user settings for an app, defining user meta-data, storing soft state data for gaming among others.

-      The Push Network is designed to facilitate a wide range of consumer transactions, providing a robust and scalable platform for decentralized applications.
-The transaction model in the Push Network is tailored to support high-throughput, low-latency operations, ensuring that various applications can interact seamlessly.
+      The chain is designed to facilitate a wide range of consumer transactions, providing a robust and scalable platform for decentralized applications.
+The transaction model in the Push Chain is tailored to support high-throughput, low-latency operations, ensuring that various applications can interact seamlessly.

       **Since scalability is crucial for any application, phase 1** of the Push Chain roadmap includes the development of new optimization such as **parallel block execution and dynamic sharding** to create the true scaling of web3 apps, enabling read and write capabilities that scale as the number of nodes in the network scales, which provides an infrastructure that can handle the needs of thousands of applications related to speed and scalability.